prosekit/prosekit/website/extensions/yjs.md

 # Yjs

-[`Yjs`](https://github.com/yjs/yjs) is a CRDT framework with a powerful abstraction of shared data.

-By integrating yjs and prosekit, it is possible to create a document editor that allows multiple users to collaborate.
+Make the editor collaborative by integrating [Yjs](https://github.com/yjs/yjs) with ProseKit.

 <!-- @include: @/examples/yjs.md -->

 ## Usage

-it is necessary to install the latest versions of `yjs` and `y-prosemirror` as dependencies.
+You need to install `yjs` and `y-prosemirror` to use this extension.

+::: code-group

 ```shell [npm]
 npm install yjs y-prosemirror